edidonato1/CoLab/README.md

 - Each medium has its own messageboard where users can post in search of artists operating in that medium that they may want to collaborate with.
 - When two users find each other on a messageboard, they can create a new "collaboration", which will be a place where they can bouce ideas off of one another, and create a list of to-dos to be completed for their project.

-### Goals
-- Create a fully-integrated back-end with several relationships:
->  Users <--> Mediums
->  Users --> Collaborations
->  Collaborations --> Mediums
->  Users --> Posts
-- Build a stylish and interactive front-end that gives users the ability to connect

 <br>

 ## MVP